Mastalgia

 Deterrence and Patient Education

 Breast pain is a major symptom for which a patient seeks medical attention either out of the fear of having underlying breast cancer or due to its adverse effects on the daily activities of life.
 However, only 30% of females having breast pain present themselves for medical review.
-Thus it is important to advise females with breast pain to seek medical assistance so that a thorough history and physical examination is being done and if needed imaging modalities are also being institutionalized in order to make a correct and accurate diagnosis on a timely basis.
-This will not only help to reduce undue anxiety and pain episodes in patients but will also improve the quality of life and will further provide an opportunity for the patient to get herself educated about her own body.[25]
+Thus, it is important to advise females with breast pain to seek medical assistance so that a thorough history and physical examination can be made.
+If needed, imaging modalities are also being institutionalized to make a correct and accurate diagnosis on a timely basis.
+This not only helps to reduce undue anxiety and pain episodes in patients but also improves the quality of life and further provides an opportunity for the patient to get herself educated about her own body.[25]

 Enhancing Healthcare Team Outcomes

-Treatment of mastalgia varies over a wide spectrum which requires good clinical judgment and adequate patient education to optimize the outcome.
-Prognosis depends on making correct diagnosis which not only includes history and examination but also inculcates imaging modalities and expertise from radiologists.
-The role of nurse practitioners and nutritionists is crucial in instructions regarding the self-breast examination and charting out a specific nutritional diet, low in fat while enriched in vitamins and fiber to optimize pharmacological treatment.
+Treatment of mastalgia varies over a wide spectrum, which requires good clinical judgment and adequate patient education to optimize the outcome.
+Prognosis depends on making a correct diagnosis, which includes history and examination and inculcates imaging modalities and expertise from radiologists.
+The role of nurse practitioners and nutritionists is crucial in instructions regarding the self-breast examination and charting out a specific nutritional diet that is low in fat while enriched in vitamins and fiber to optimize pharmacological treatment.
 The expertise of an endocrinologist might come in handy while dealing with dose adjustments and initiation of second-line hormonal replacement therapies.
-Moreover, as it is seen that mastalgia also has a psychological aspect associated with it, and hence, specialists in holistic medicine and a good psychologist team should be kept on board for adequate management of this disease.[25]
+Moreover, as it is seen, mastalgia also has a psychological aspect associated with it.
+Hence, specialists in holistic medicine and a good psychologist team should be kept on board for adequate management of this disease.[25]

 Interprofessional teamwork is required to adequately treat this disease, providing an integrated approach from making its accurate diagnosis utilizing clinical knowledge and imaging, managing patient stress and anxiety, educating them regarding dietary and lifestyle modifications, and simultaneously ruling out any dangerous underlying pathology and dealing with ongoing recurrences.